Climate and Average Weather Year Round in Cancún Mexico

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Cancún varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Cancún is September, with an average of 14.4 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 52% on September 28.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Cancún experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Cancún.
-The most rain falls during the 31 days centered around October 1, with an average total accumulation of 6.1 inches.
+The month with the most rain in Cancún is October, with an average rainfall of 5.6 inches.

-The least rain falls around March 18, with an average total accumulation of 1.2 inches.
+The month with the least rain in Cancún is March, with an average rainfall of 1.2 inches.

 The earliest sunrise is at 6:04 AM on June 7, and the latest sunrise is 1 hour, 22 minutes later at 7:27 AM on January 16.
 The earliest sunset is at 6:04 PM on November 27, and the latest sunset is 1 hour, 29 minutes later at 7:33 PM on July 4.